troessner/transitions/README.md

 If you'd like to note the time of a state change, Transitions comes with timestamps free!
-To activate them, simply pass the `timestamp` option to the event definition with a value of either true or the name of the timestamp column. *NOTE - This should be either true, a String or a Symbol*
+To activate them, simply pass the `timestamp` option to the event definition with a value of either true or the name of the timestamp column. *NOTE - This should be either true, a String, a Symbol, or an Array of these*
 ```ruby
 # This will look for an attribute called exploded_at or exploded_on (in that order)
 # If present, it will be updated